Ravi-Teja-S/First-web-project/README.md

 # First-web-project
-THIS IS OUR VERY OWN BUSINESS WEBSITE.<BR> DESIGNED USING HTML CSS AND JAVASCRIPT.
+THIS IS OUR VERY OWN BUSINESS WEBSITE.<BR> DESIGNED USING HTML, CSS, JAVASCRIPT, PHP AND MYSQL.

 # Traditional Arts of India

 Welcome to **Traditional Arts of India** – a platform where we showcase the beauty and craftsmanship of India’s rich cultural heritage.
 Our website is dedicated to sharing and promoting traditional arts, hand-crafted items, and artistic expressions from across India.
 Explore our site to learn more about our products, their cultural significance, and our journey in preserving these art forms.

 ### Live Website:
-You can view the live website here: [https://traditional-arts-of-india.lovestoblog.com](https://traditional-arts-of-india.lovestoblog.com)
+You can view the live website here: [https://traditional-arts-of-india.lovestoblog.com](https://traditional-arts-of-india.lovestoblog.com)</br>{HOSTED AT infinityfree.com}

 ## Table of Contents